Architecture and Building Association

 What OHS issues do clubs need to take into account when planning an event?

 According to University policy, any events need to have a designated event manager.
 The event manager ensures that if there are any issues, they are able to action these ASAP.
 Where alcohol is available it is particularly important that this is managed and overseen by someone responsible.
 Whoever takes on the role of event manager, will need to ensure that the event complies with university procedure in relation to OHS issues i.e. No alcohol can be served at any student run event without the server holding a RSA certificate.
 Another common OHS issue with student events is the clean-up which needs to be managed.
 For large evening events, cleaners can be booked in for a cost around $300 for the night.

 When planning events, student clubs will need to submit both the Alcohol Management and Safety Checklist and a Risk Assessment Form with copies of RSAs to MSD Student Programs Team at least 2 weeks prior to the event.

 Student clubs needing any guidance with OHS procedures, identifying hazards, calculating risk scores, or determining suitable risk controls, please contact Facilities.

 How do I seek funding from the Faculty for an event?

-Please submit a completed Funding Application form with attached quotes from suppliers (i.e. caterers) to the Academic Support Office at least three weeks prior to the event.
+Please submit a completed Funding Application form with attached quotes from suppliers (i.e. caterers) to the MSD Student Programs Team at least three weeks prior to the event.
 Please be aware that not all funding requests will be granted, and in some cases the Faculty may only agree to fund part of the costs of an event.

 Our funding request has been approved, how do we get reimbursed?